OCHA-DAP/hdx-python-utilities/doc/main.md

 Examples:

-    # Gets temporary directory from environment variable
-    # TEMP_DIR and falls back to os function
+Gets temporary directory from environment variable `TEMP_DIR` and falls back to the temporary folder created by the os function `gettempdir`.

     temp_folder = get_temp_dir()

-    # Gets temporary directory from environment variable
-    # TEMP_DIR and falls back to os function,
-    # optionally appends the given folder, creates the
-    # folder and deletes the folder if exiting
-    # successfully else keeps the folder if there was
-    # an exception
+Gets temporary directory from environment variable `TEMP_DIR` and falls back to the temporary folder created by the os function `gettempdir`.
+It (optionally) appends the given folder name, creates the folder and deletes the folder if exiting successfully else keeps the folder if there was an exception.

     with temp_dir("papa", delete_on_success=True, delete_on_failure=False) as tempdir:
         ...

-    # Sometimes it is necessary to be able to resume runs if they fail.
-The following
-    # example creates a temporary folder and iterates through a list of items.
-    # On each iteration, the current state of progress is stored in the temporary
-    # folder.
-If the iteration were to fail, the temporary folder is not deleted and
-    # on the next run, it will resume where it failed.
-Once the whole list is iterated
-    # through, the temporary folder is deleted.
+Sometimes it is necessary to be able to resume runs if they fail.
+The following example creates a temporary folder and iterates through a list of items.
+On each iteration, the current state of progress is stored in the temporary folder.
+If the iteration were to fail, the temporary folder is not deleted and on the next run, it will resume where it failed.
+Once the whole list is iterated through, the temporary folder is deleted.

-    # What is returned each iteration is a tuple with 2 dictionaries.
-The first contains
-    # key folder which is the temporary directory optionally with folder appended (and
-    # created if it doesn't exist).
-In key progress is held the current position in the
-    # iterator.
-It also contains the key batch containing a batch code to be passed as
-    # the batch parameter in create_in_hdx or update_in_hdx calls.
-The second dictionary
-    # is the next dictionary in the iterator.
-    # The environment variable WHERETOSTART can be set to the starting value for example
-    # iso3=SDN in the example below.
-If it is
-    # set to RESET, then the temporary folder is deleted before the run starts to ensure
-    # it starts from the beginning.
+What is returned each iteration is a tuple with 2 dictionaries.
+The first (`info`) contains key `folder` which is the temporary directory optionally with folder appended (and created if it doesn't exist).
+In key `progress` is held the current position in the iterator.
+It also contains the key `batch` containing a batch code to be passed as the `batch` parameter in `create_in_hdx` or `update_in_hdx` calls.
+The second dictionary is the next dictionary in the iterator.
+The environment variable `WHERETOSTART` can be set to the starting value for example `iso3=SDN` in the example below.
+If it is set to `RESET`, then the temporary folder is deleted before the run starts to ensure it starts from the beginning.

     iterator = [{"iso3": "AFG", "name": "Afghanistan"}, {"iso3": "SDN", "name": "Sudan"}, {"iso3": "YEM", "name": "Yemen"}, {"iso3": "ZAM", "name": "Zambia"}] result = list()
     for info, nextdict in progress_storing_tempdir(tempfolder, iterator, "iso3"):
         ...

+Sometimes, it may be necessary to create the folder and batch code for use by parts of the code outside of the iterator.
+This can be achieved as follows:

+    with wheretostart_tempdir_batch(tempfolder) as info:
+        folder = info["folder"]
+        ...
+        for info, country in progress_storing_folder(info, iterator, "iso3"):
+            ...

+The batch code can be passed into `wheretostart_tempdir_batch` in the `batch` parameter.
+If not given, the batch code is generated.
+The folder to use will be a generated temporary folder unless `tempdir` is given.

-    # Get current directory of script
+Get current directory of script

     dir = script_dir(ANY_PYTHON_OBJECT_IN_SCRIPT)

-    # Get current directory of script with filename appended
+Get current directory of script with filename appended

     path = script_dir_plus_file("myfile.txt", ANY_PYTHON_OBJECT_IN_SCRIPT)

-    # Get filename or (filename, extension) from url
+Get filename or (filename, extension) from url

     url = "https://raw.githubusercontent.com/OCHA-DAP/hdx-python-utilities/master/tests/fixtures/test_data.csv"
     filename = get_filename_from_url(fixtureurl)
     assert filename == "test_data.csv"